-Basic Communication-Two or more courses (totaling six or more units) in English composition, foreign language (other than literature courses), IV. journalism, mathematics, radio-television, speech communication or statistics, exclusive of any course chosen to satisfy the English composition requirement included in category V.
+IV.
+Basic Communication-Two or more courses (totaling six or more units) in English composition, foreign language (other than literature courses), journalism, mathematics, radio-television, speech communication or courses in statistics or computer language and applications selected from an approved list.
+No course meeting the requirement of any other 99 General Education category may be used to meet this requirement.

-Courses in departments, programs or areas, other than those specified above, which earn students credit in this category are expressly identified as
+Courses in departments, programs or areas, other than those specified above, which earn students credit in this category are expressly identified as carrying category IV credit in this Bulletin and in the Schedule of Classes.

-- carrying category IV credit in this Bulletin and in the Schedule of Classes.
-Special Subjects-One course in United States history; one course in - United States government and Constitution (Political Science Depart-V. ment); and one course in English composition.
+- V. Special Subjects-One course in United States history; one course in United States government and Constitution (Political Science Department); and one course in English composition.
 The student has the option of receiving credit by examination; departments will make such examinations available.
 A student who fails any such examination has the option of repeating the examination without penalty, or taking the course(s) which satisfy the requirement.
 A student who has met any of these requirements prior to enrollment at CSULB is exempt.
 Unit credit (to be included in the 40-unit general education requirement total and in the total number of units required for graduation, but not in the student's grade point average) shall be granted for satisfactory completion of examination in these subjects.
-Credit by examination, however, is subject to conditions specified in this Bulletin. - Optional Electives-A maximum of eight units may be selected from courses offered by any departments other than those in the School of VI. the student's major.
+Credit by examination, however, is subject to conditions specified in this Bulletin. - Optional Electives-Within the total of 40 units required, up to eight units may be selected from courses offered by any departments other than those in the School of the student's major.
 However, units in health science and physical education may be elected under this option by all students except health science and physical education majors.
-Courses for this category are available in the School of Applied Arts and Sciences, Business Administration, Education and Engineering as well as in the School of Fine Arts, School of Letters and the School of Natural Sciences.
+Courses for this category are available in the School of Applied Arts and Sciences, Business Administration, Education and Engineering as well as in the School of Fine Arts, the School of Humanities, the School of Social and Behavioral Sciences and the School of Natural Sciences.